Fly Fishing Gear Buyers Guide

 Prioritize

-• Cold-water readiness — The ability to layer comfortably underneath your waders
+- Cold-water readiness — Size your waders for the ability to layer comfortably underneath your waders

-• Durability across seasons — Canadian anglers often fish long shoulder seasons, which puts more wear on gear.
+- Durability across seasons — Canadian anglers often hike a lot, which puts more wear on gear.

 A durable wader paired with a supportive boot will extend your season and make time on the water safer and more enjoyable.